swisspost/design-system/.changeset/yellow-rabbits-remain.md

 '@swisspost/design-system-documentation': patch
 ---

-Migrate carousel documentation to new documentation.
+Migrated carousel documentation to new documentation.